MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-v2.md

 - Universal Windows Platform (UWP) .NET applications.
 - Auth plane protection for all applications that authenticate with Microsoft Entra ID, including all Microsoft first-party applications and any third-party applications that use Microsoft Entra ID for authentication.
 - Data plane protection for SharePoint Online and Exchange Online.
-- Anonymous access protection for SharePoint Online, OneDrive for business, and Teams (with Federation Controls configured).
+- Anonymous access protection for SharePoint Online, OneDrive, and Teams (with Federation Controls configured).
 - Authentication and Data plane protection for Microsoft tenant or Consumer accounts.
 - When using Universal tenant restrictions in Global Secure Access (preview), all browsers and platforms.
 - When using Windows Group Policy, Microsoft Edge and all websites in Microsoft Edge.